Login

 4. Making the innovative organization working: the hard and soft organizational choices;

-5. Building a strong organizational identify: harvesting the entrepreneurial idea;
+5. Building a strong organizational identity: harvesting the entrepreneurial idea;

 6. The strategic and management tool for the success of the entrepreneurial idea;